Crime in Derbyshire is not just carried out against people or businesses – wild animals are often targeted by criminals, too.

 Derbyshire Constabulary’s specialist wildlife officers cover the entire county.
 The team has recently undertaken the national training course for wildlife crime officers.
 This provided the team with the expertise required to investigate offences as diverse as the illegal trade in endangered species, the persecution of birds of prey and offences relating to other protected species such as bats, badgers and plants.

-Sgt Belfield leads the team.
-To contact him directly, call 101 or email him with any concerns.
+Sgt Belfield leads the team, with Liz Hadfield as Wildlife Co-ordinator.
+To contact either of them directly, call 101, or email darren or Liz with any concerns.

 The list below details which officers are responsible for divisions across Derbyshire.
 They can all be reached on the non-emergency number, 101.

 SSO 9280 Julie Morledge, Derby Scientific Support Unit

 SSO 9753 Mulliner, Contact Buxton Scientific Support Department

 PC 2581 Emerson Buckingham - CITES trained officer